-My sister recently celebrated her birthday and my gift to her was these gorgeous DIY button earrings.
-Me being me, I sent her a crafty present to keep her busy which had me walking around my local Hobby Lobby in search of the perfect gift.
+Somebody recently celebrated a birthday and my gift was these gorgeous DIY button earrings.
+Me being me, I sent crafty present which had me walking around my local Hobby Lobby in search of the perfect gift.
 While walking around the store I noticed these gorgeous rhinestone buttons in the fabric section.
 I walked over and knew exactly what I needed to do.
+Gift #2!

 The good news was that they were nicely sized, about that of a nickel and they were only $3.99.
 Wow!
 I couldn’t imagine finding anything in the jewelry section that cheap!
 And since like any crafter I have tons of E-6000 and earring posts lying around, I knew that in addition to her crafty store-bought gift, she’d also be rocking some awesomely sparkly ears.
 And since we’re both into the sparkly and I think these are gorgeous, I know she’s going to be so happy with these DIY button earrings!